 the end of the Cold War, despite the obviousness of such a recipe,

-the world is "a world of one master, one sovereign".
+the world is “a world of one master, one sovereign.”
 In his opinion,

 “Today we are witnessing an unrestrained, hypertrophied

-the use of force in international affairs, military force, force,
+use of force in international affairs, military force, force,

-plunging the world into one conflict after another,
+plunging the world into successive conflicts, said

 V. Putin, - We see an increasing disregard for the fundamental

 principles of international law.
-Moreover, individual
+Moreover, separate

-the model of a unipolar world has failed.
+The model of a unipolar world has failed.

 Second situation: growing problems in the field of international